getbettr/epok/README.md

-# EPOK
+# Epok

-EPOK is an external port operator for self-hosted Kubernetes clusters.
+Epok is an external port operator for self-hosted Kubernetes clusters.

 It exists mainly because: